 Think water sense this summer

+To help this happen, the Council is recommending that people limit garden and lawn watering to after 9pm, to keep it away from peak usage times and ensure the sun doesn’t quickly evaporate the used water.
 If you are considering watering your lawn during the day, it is best to check the conditions and make sure that it won’t be too hot or windy when you do it, which would reduce the effectiveness of the water use.

-Last modified: 28 Nov 2018 4:23pm
+Last modified: 28 Jan 2020 3:19pm